Gravitational wave spectral synthesis: Acknowledgements

 \section{Acknowledgements}

-WGJvZ acknowledges support from Radboud University, European Research Council grant 725246, Dutch Research Council grant 639.043.514 and the University of Auckland.
+WGJvZ acknowledges support from Radboud University, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~725246), Dutch Research Council grant 639.043.514 and the University of Auckland.
 JJE acknowledges support from Marsden Fund Council grant MFP-UOA2131 managed through the Royal Society of New Zealand Te Apārangi.
 PNT acknowledges support from the University of Auckland.
 The authors thank Renate Meyer, Gijs Nelemans, Simon F. Portegies Zwart and Elizabeth R. Stanway for useful discussions.